 establishing strong, sustainable partnerships with local community sports clubs where no links have been made in the past

-introducing new initiatives such as basic movement skills in the Early Years Foundation Stage, or developing young sports leaders in Key Stage 2
+introducing new initiatives such as basic movement skills in the Early Years Foundation Stage

 The impact of additional funding on improving the quality and breadth of PE and sport provision:

-70 more children have participated in competitions throughout the academic year.
+136 children participated in competitions throughout the academic year.